Grants for Good

 Prove scalability

-One of the major reasons we target funding at small charities is because of the potential they have to grow their impact.
-We are as excited about your big aims as you are, and we want to help you get started on that path.
-Tell us what your aims are and prove to us that there is a need for your charity to grow, and that will help push you up the shortlist.
+We target funding at small charities because of the potential they have to grow their impact.
+We’re as excited about your big aims as you are.
+Tell us what you’re working towards, and show us the need for your charity to grow – this will help push you up the shortlist.

 Show strong leadership

-Don’t be afraid to tell us exactly why you personally are going to make a success of your project.
-Maybe you have a deep personal reason for starting out this project, or maybe you have a wealth of experience that makes you very effective at what you are doing.
-Whatever it is, don’t be shy, let us know.
-When we can see the leadership of an organisation is highly effective, your application is more likely to be shortlisted.
+Don’t be afraid to tell us why you’re the right person to make this project succeed.
+Maybe you have a personal reason for starting it, or years of experience that make you effective at what you do.
+Whatever it is, let us know – when we can see effective leadership, your application stands out.

 Tell a compelling story